gsc-aoyama/www4i18n/pages/general/access.md

 Fuchinobe 5-10-1, Chuo-ward, Sagamihara Kanagawa, JAPAN.
 ZIP:252-5258

-Approximately 7 minutes on foot from Yokohama line "Fuchano station"
+Approximately 7 minutes on foot from Yokohama line "Fuchinobe station"

 *   <span class="asterisk">※</span>Please refrain from coming to the Sagamihara campus by car.